gdsbook/book/notebooks/10_clustering_and_regionalization.md

 4).
 Cluster 3 is the largest when measured by the number of assigned tracts.
 This confirms our intuition from the map above, where we got the visual impression that tracts in cluster 3 seemed to have the largest area.
 Let's see if this is the case.
-To do so we can use the `dissolve` operation in `geopandas`, which combines all tracts belonging to each cluster into a single polygon object.
+One way to do so involves using the `dissolve` operation in `geopandas`, which combines all tracts belonging to each cluster into a single polygon object.
 After we have dissolved all the members of the clusters, we report the total land area of the cluster: